Asuka-111111/Physimulation/Content/建筑学原理/头文章/article.md

 v_{\parallel} = v \cos\theta
 $$
 Since it is parallel with the magnetic induction line, the component force is $q(v_{\parallel} \times B) = 0$, according to Newton's first law of motion, the particle maintains a constant linesar motion in the *z* direction.
-The compoonent velocity that is perpendicular to the magnetic field:
+The component velocity that is perpendicular to the magnetic field:
 $$
 v_{\perp} = v \sin\theta
 $$